sovon-mitro/blackout-offensive-security/README.md

 Evidence Collection
       ↓
 Automated Analysis
 1. Reconnaissance

 Nmap was used to discover exposed TCP services and identify their versions.

-The assessment identified 23 open TCP services, including:
+The assessment identified 23 open TCP services, creating a broad attack surface for further investigation.

+The original reconnaissance output is preserved in:

+recon.txt

+Examples of discovered services included:

 21/tcp    FTP
 22/tcp    SSH
 23/tcp    Telnet
-25/tcp    SMTP
-53/tcp    DNS
 80/tcp    HTTP
-111/tcp   RPCBind
 139/tcp   NetBIOS
 445/tcp   SMB
-512/tcp   rexec
-513/tcp   rlogin
-514/tcp   rsh
-1099/tcp  Java RMI
-1524/tcp  Bind Shell
-2049/tcp  NFS
-2121/tcp  FTP
 3306/tcp  MySQL
 5432/tcp  PostgreSQL
 5900/tcp  VNC
-6000/tcp  X11
 6667/tcp  IRC
-8009/tcp  AJP13
 8180/tcp  HTTP

-The original reconnaissance data is preserved in:

-recon.txt
 2. Vulnerability Identification

-During service enumeration, the following service attracted further
+During service enumeration, the following service was selected for further investigation:

-investigation:
+Field	Finding

-Port:     21/tcp
+Port	21/tcp
-Service:  FTP
+Service	FTP
-Version:  vsftpd 2.3.4
+Version	vsftpd 2.3.4
+Vulnerability	CVE-2011-2523
+Severity	Critical

-The identified version is associated with:
+The identified version is associated with the vsftpd 2.3.4 backdoor vulnerability (CVE-2011-2523).

-CVE-2011-2523 — vsftpd 2.3.4 Backdoor

-The finding was treated as a candidate vulnerability rather than assuming that a version match alone proved exploitation.
+A version match alone was not treated as proof of successful exploitation.
+The finding was subsequently validated in the laboratory.

 3. Vulnerability Validation

-Metasploit was used to validate the finding in the isolated laboratory.
+Metasploit was used to validate the identified vulnerability.

 The module used was: